Adjustable versus fixed rate loans

 A fixed-rate loan features a fixed payment for the entire duration of your loan.
 The property tax and homeowners insurance will go up over time, but for the most part, payment amounts on fixed rate loans change little over the life of the loan.

-At the beginning of a a fixed-rate mortgage loan, the majority the payment is applied to interest.
-The amount applied to principal increases up gradually every month.
+At the beginning of a a fixed-rate mortgage loan, the majority the payment goes toward interest.
+As you pay on the loan, more of your payment is applied to principal.

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they want to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call First Community Bank of Central Al. at (334) 285-8850 to learn more.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select fixed-rate loans when interest rates are low and they wish to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Call First Community Bank of Central Al. at (334) 285-8850 for details.

-ARMs most often have their lowest rates toward the beginning of the loan.
-They usually guarantee the lower interest rate from a month to ten years.
-You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are usually best for people who expect to move within three or five years.
-These types of adjustable rate programs benefit people who plan to sell their house or refinance before the initial lock expires.
+ARMs usually start at a very low rate that usually increases over time.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust.
+These loans are usually best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs are best for people who plan to sell their house or refinance before the loan adjusts.